Welcome to the world of e-commerce, where online stores enter into fierce competition to win over new customers. All day, every day.

 Rethink your return policy

-When increasing Average Order Value, there's one more thing to consider: your return & shipping policy.
+When increasing AOV, there's one more thing to consider: your return and shipping policy.

 On the one hand, returns encourage customers to buy more since there are almost no strings attached — they can send the items and get the money back.
 On the other, excessive returns don't exactly contribute to sustainable e-commerce.

 To minimize the chances of products being returned and address any concerns customers may have about your offering, use your product pages to provide detailed information.
 This can include relevant images, product measurements, care instructions and customer reviews, among other things.

 The more detailed your product pages are, the less likely customers are to be disappointed and return what they purchased.
 Still, it's impossible to completely eliminate product returns.